rvoloder/sales-predictions/README.md

 ## Results:
 The analysis conducted provided quite a few different observations from the data.
 I found that Tier 3, Medium Sized stores, and Supermarket Type 3's seem to have items with the highest sales performance.
 I also found the Maximum Retail Price seemed to be highly correlated with the sales of that item (based on a correlation heatmap).
 The graphics also revealed (as stated in the data portion) that the items with the highest sales were in the "fruits and vegetables," "household," and "snack food" items.

+The Regression Tree model was chosen as the approprate model for predicting sales predictions.
+The r2 value of both the training and testing data were around 0.6, showing little variance and fairly low bias, a solid model overall.
+The rmse values were also very close 1082 for the training and 1055 for the testing, showing good model consistency in predicting outcomes.
 ### The images below show evidence of the above results: